Inspection photos, entrance videos, metrics, tracks, and external reference resources for experiments and benchmarking.

 University of Tartu student teams

-Production-ready AI work around bee type detection, hornet detection, and multi-class entrance monitoring.
+Applied AI work on bee type detection, hornet detection, and multi-class entrance monitoring.

 TalTech / VIDRIK collaboration